FACULTY ADOPTED POLICIES

 LAS FACULTY APPEALS COMMITTEE PROCEDURAL GUIDELINES

-Proposed by the Policy and Development Committee April 27, 1988
+Proposed by the Policy and Development Committee on April 27, 1988

 - The Committee

-- As an elected Committee of the College of Liberal Arts and Sciences, the Faculty Appeals Committee is responsible to the faculty of the College of LAS.
+- As an elected Committee of the College of Liberal Arts & Sciences, the Faculty Appeals Committee is responsible to the faculty of the College of LAS.